 export default Carousel;

-• Notice instead of getting props via parameters and state via useState we're getting it from the instance variables this.state and this.props.
+.
 This is how it works with class components.
-Neither one will you mutate directly.
+Neither one will you mutate directly.this.state

 Lifecycle methods

-• constructor isn't necessarily a React lifecylce method but we use it like one.
+isn't necessarily a React lifecylce method but we use it like one.
 It's where you do things that need to happen before the first render.
-Generally it's where you set the initial state.
+Generally it's where you set the initial state.componentDidMount

-• componentDidMount is a function that's called after the first rendering is completed.
-This pretty similar to a useEffect call that only calls the first time.
+call that only calls the first time.
 This is typically where you want to do data fetching.
-It doesn't have to be async; we just made it async here to make the data fetching easy.
+It doesn't have to be async; we just made it async here to make the data fetching easy.componentDidUpdate

-• componentDidUpdate is called after your state is updated.
-If you're doing something like Typeahead where you're making reactive requests to an API based on user input, this would be an ideal place to do it.
+is called after your state is updated.
+If you're doing something like Typeahead where you're making reactive requests to an API based on user input, this would be an ideal place to do it.componentWillUnmount

 There are lots more you can check out in the React docs here.